-Elective Off-Site Clerkships

-Students may complete elective clerkships with physicians not employed by SCNM with approval from the .
-Division Director of Clinical Education.
+(i) Elective Off-Site Clerkships Students may complete elective clerkships with providers not employed by Sonoran University with approval from the Associate Dean of Clinical Education.
 Most elective clerkships are completed in the state of Arizona, but they may be completed out of the state or out of the country.
 A representative from the elective site must submit a completed application and provide supporting documents for approval prior to the scheduling of the clinical clerkship.
 This can be a lengthy process, so students should initiate the application process at least two quarters prior to the beginning of the desired quarter.
 No credit will be assigned to clerkships completed at an unapproved elective clerkship.
 Retroactive credit will not be given to a student for completing an unapproved elective site.
-Students will only earn clinical credit for hours approved by the elective site physician at the time of registration.
+Students will only earn clinical credit for hours approved by the elective site provider at the time of registration.

-Students cannot be supervised and/or evaluated by their own personal physician or a primary family member.
-Students are expected to follow all SCNM policies and procedures at elective locations as well as the policies and procedures of the Elective Off-Site.
-A list of previously approved elective sites is available through the Clinical Exam and Off-Site Experience Manager and posted on MySCNM.
+Students cannot be supervised and/or evaluated by their own personal provider or a primary family member.
+Students are expected to follow all Sonoran University policies and procedures at elective locations as well as the policies and procedures of the Elective Off-Site.
+A list of previously approved elective sites is available through the Clinical Exam-Off-Site Experience Manager and posted on MySonoran.

-Requirements for Elective Clerkships

-The following process is required for a student to obtain approval of an elective location:

-- Students must pass all modules / cases of the OSCE to be eligible for elective off site registration. - When planning an out-of-state clerkship, do not make travel arrangements until the Elective Off-Site clerkship has been officially approved. - It is highly recommended that the student begins the process at least two quarters in advance. - For new sites: Physicians need to complete the Elective Site Physician application (posted on MySCNM or available via the Off-Site Experience Manager).
-(Note: CNME guidelines require that physicians must have been in clinical practice at least two years for approval as an Elective Site.) - Provide a copy of the supervising physician's medical license (and all other doctors with whom the student will be working). - Provide a copy of the physician's malpractice insurance face sheet (the first page of the policy). - For new sites: In addition to the items noted above, provide a completed application and a copy of the physician's Curriculum Vitae (CV). - Include the name of the clinic, hospital, location (city, state and country). - Turn in all the completed documentation to the Offsite Experience Manager by the set deadline. - ND supervising physicians must hold an active license in the US or Canada (CNME guideline) - Once the elective site is approved by the Division Director of Clinical Education, the clerkship will be scheduled, and the student contacted by the Offsite Experience Manager and the Clinical Coordinator.
+- (k) Requirements for Elective Clerkships The following process is required for a student to obtain approval of an elective location: - When planning an out-of-state clerkship, do not make travel arrangements until the Elective Off-Site clerkship has been officially approved. - It is highly recommended that the student begins the process at least two quarters in advance. - For new sites: Providers need to complete the Elective Site Physician application (posted on MySonoran or available via the Off-Site Experience Manager).
+(Note: CNME guidelines require that providers must have been in clinical practice at least two years for approval as an Elective Site.) - Provide a copy of the supervising provider's medical license (and all other doctors with whom the student will be working). - Provide a copy of the provider's malpractice insurance face sheet (the first page of the policy). - For new sites: In addition to the items noted above, provide a completed application and a copy of the provider's Curriculum Vitae (CV). - Include the name of the clinic, hospital, location (city, state and country). - Turn in all the completed documentation to the Offsite Experience Manager by the set deadline. - ND supervising physicians must hold an active license in the US or Canada (CNME guideline) - Once the elective site is approved by the Division Director of Clinical Education, the clerkship will be scheduled, and the student contacted by the Offsite Experience Manager and the Clinical Coordinator.

-At the end of the quarter, students are required to submit the following in order to receive proper credit for the clerkship:
+At the end of the quarter, students are required to submit the following to receive proper credit for the clerkship:

-Elective Off-Site Clinic Clerkship Attendance and Patient Contact Form

-Students are encouraged to submit the clerkship feedback form for each of their supervising physicians quarterly.
+Elective Off-Site Clinic Clerkship Attendance and Patient Contact Form Students are encouraged to submit the clerkship feedback form for each of their supervising providers quarterly.